ajimenezh/CarND-Vehicle-Detection/writeup.md

 I trained the model with the HOG features, and 20% of tests.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The function to find the windows is `slide_window` in `program.py`, but I ended up using an alternative algorithm to only perform the HOG step once per size of the window, this can be found in the function `find_cars`.

-First, I noticed that I only needed to use a subset of the image, without the top and bottom which corresponds to the sky and the car respectively.
+First, I noticed that I only needed to use a subset of the image, without the top and bottom, which corresponds to the sky and the car respectively.
 Then, I divided the image in overlapping windows, with an overlapping coefficient of 0.75.
 This is because, although the algorithm runs slower because there are more windows, I can detect false positives more easily and obtain more accurate solutions.
 I used windows of three sizes: 64x64, 96x96, 128x128, which captured well the cars in every position, when they are nearer and when they are further away.

 Here is a image with every window.

 ![alt text][image4]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 In summary, I've only used HOG features in `HSV` color space, using all the channels, and a Multi-layer Perceptron classifier.
 I searched in windows of three sizes (64, 96, 128) with an overlapping of 75%.
 Here there is an example of the pipeline working in an image.